TIBCOSoftware/mashling-recipes/README.md

 A recipe can be created by customizing an existing recipe in [mashling.io](https://mashling.io) or by using an editor such as [VS Code](https://code.visualstudio.com/) enabled with [mashling extension](https://github.com/TIBCOSoftware/vscode-extension-mashling).

 ### Adding a recipe
 A recipe should be contained in its own folder under 'recipes' folder.
-The recipe folder is composed of a gateway json file, README.md, an optional icon image file, optional Gopkg.lock and Gopkg.toml files.
+The recipe folder is composed of a gateway json file, README.md and optional icon image file.
 In the absence of the icon image file, the default Mashling icon image is used by mashling.io for the recipe.
 When the icon image file is present, the Mashling json file should have an icon image file field as follows:

 ```json
 {